CeON/spark-utils/README.md

 # spark-utils
-A set of java utilities that facilitate writing programs in [Spark](http://spark.apache.org/).
+A set of java utilities that facilitate writing [Spark](http://spark.apache.org/) programs in Java.

 At present it simplifies:
 * writing automatic spark job tests,